 The evening rolled on and each mourner departed to return to their now normal life, with many a Farewell ended with the promise of “See on you ANZAC Day,” “meet you at the Fortune” or ‘’I’ll be at the reunion” etc, with the exchanging numbers, emails and Facebook adds.
 This time, it was done with an added bit of determination to keep in touch with old mates.

 I too bid my farewell walked out of the club towards my SUV, to drive home and return to my normal life.
 As I was walking out, I took extra notice of the flags flying at half-mast to honour our mate, friend, mentor, husband, and father.
 And I began to wonder WHY?

 While driving home I kept asking that question WHY?
 Why the fuck did you do that, mate?
 You had achieved so much professionally and personally.
 And mate, your wife, your beautiful wife, and family!
 What was going through your mind?
 I could not think of a reason to end one’s own life.

 I concluded there is absolutely no reason or excuse to end your life.

-I turned I off the ignition and thought to myself, “Time to pray” I gripped the steering wheel, took in a deep breath and prayed a simple prayer.
+I turned off the ignition and thought to myself, “Time to pray” I gripped the steering wheel, took in a deep breath, and prayed a simple prayer.
 A prayer asking that his family and friends will find some peace and meaning from this whole tragic event.
 I sat there for a while, and then my mind became still.
-Then I got out my SUV, and returned to my normal life.
+Then I got out of my SUV and returned to my normal life.

 Or so I thought…………